SpaceMadness/lunar-unity-console/README.md

 - To re-enable:
   Window ▶ Lunar Mobile Console ▶ Enable

-  When disabled, the plugin source files and resources would NOT appear in the generated native platform project.
+When disabled, the plugin files and resources would NOT appear in the generated native application.

 ### Build System Support
 You can enable/disable the plugin from the command line (and make it a part of your build process)